Garud Commando Force: Training

-Garud trainees undergo a 72-week training.
-The Basic Training course, which is the longest among all the Indian special forces but it also includes basic training.
-The total duration of training before a trainee can qualify as a fully operational Garud is around 3 years.

-The initial phase is a three-month probationary training which filters in the promising candidates for the next phases of training.
-This phase, which usually has a high attrition (Drop-out) rate is conducted at the Garud Regimental Training Centre located at Hindon, Ghaziabad near New Delhi.

-The subsequent phase of special operations training is imparted by the Special Frontier Force, the Army's Para SF and NSG.
-Those who qualify, proceed to the Parachute Training School (PTS) at Agra to complete the basic airborne phase.
+Garud trainees undergo a 52-week training.
+The Basic Training course is the longest among all the Indian special forces regiments.
+The training duration before a trainee can qualify as a fully operational Garud is 3 years.
+The initial phase is a three-month probationary training, depending on the promising candidates, for the next phases of training.
+This phase, which usually has a high attrition (Drop-out) rate, is conducted at the Garud Regimental Training Centre located at Hindon, Ghaziabad (New Delhi).
+The subsequent phase of special operations training is imparted by the Special Frontier Force, the Army's Para SF, and NSG.
+Those who qualify proceed to the Parachute Training School (PTS) at Agra to complete the basic airborne phase.
 Trainees are trained along with paratroopers of the Indian Army.

-The remainder of the phases concentrates on niche fields like jungle and snow survival, demolition, etc. Garuds also train at the diving school of the Indian Navy and the Army's Counter Insurgency and Jungle Warfare School (CIJWS).
+Further phases concentrate on niche fields like jungle and snow survival, demolition, etc. Garuds also train at the diving school of the Indian Navy and the Army's Counter Insurgency and Jungle Warfare School (CIJWS).
 The final phase of training is active operations on being attached to the Rashtriya Rifles of the Indian Army, which helps the Garuds in gaining operational experience.

-After induction, the commandos also undergo advanced training including anti-hijack counter-insurgency training, jungle and snow survival techniques, specialized weapon handling and advanced diving skills.
+After induction, the commandos also undergo continuous advanced training, including anti-hijacking, counter-insurgency training, forest trekking, snow survival techniques, specialized weapons handling, and advanced diving skills.

-Uniforms & Insignia

-Garud airmen wear the "Airman Beret Badge" on the cap.
-They are also parachute trained, and wear the para wings above the right pocket.
-The "Garud Force Patch" can be seen worn on the sleeve.
-The Garud Commando Badge, which was worn on the right pocket and resembles the NSG badge, is no longer in use.
-Instead they now have a Garud Winged Badge which is gold in colour and worn on the left chest, similar to where pilot/aircrew wings are worn.

-The Garuds used to wear a black beret, instead of the traditional maroon beret of the other Indian Special Forces units, but now wear the maroon beret.
-They sport the operational paratroopers brevet on the right chest.
-The formation insignia is worn on the left shoulder.
-The Garuds are also entitled to wear "IAF GARUD" titles on the sleeves.